benmatselby/gollum-page-watcher-action/README.md

 ## Secrets

-- `SLACK_WEBHOOK`: The webhook to use to send the Slack notification.
+- `SLACK_WEBHOOK`: The Slack Webhook URL required to post a message to your workspace.

 ## Environment Variables

-- `WATCH_PAGES`: The pages we should "watch" for changes to.
+- `SLACK_USERNAME`: The Slack username if you want to define it, otherwise it will be what you have defined in Slack.
+- `SLACK_CHANNEL`: The Slack channel if you want to define it, otherwise it will be what you have defined in Slack.

 ## Example